AndreasFaust/react-raster/README.md

   />
 ```

-This example defines the folling left Grid-padding:
+This example defines the following left Grid-padding:

-- 0 – 500px: 3vw
+- 0 — 500px: 3vw
 - 501px — 1000px: 2vw
-- 1000px – infinite: 3vw
+- 1000px — infinite: 3vw

 Look up the props at the component-specification below to check, if a prop supports this feature.

 ### Avoid mixing Boxes with other components

 Avoid mixing Boxes with other components inside Grids or Boxes.
-Either a Box/Grid contains other Boxes or regular elements.
+Either a Box/Grid contains Boxes or regular elements/components.

 ### Group Boxes inside custom components

 React Raster automatically detects, if a Grid or Box contains other Boxes.
 This is important to keep the grid adjusted.
-If you want to combine certain Boxes or groupings into a custom component, you have to tell react-raster, that this component contains Boxes.
+If you want to combine certain Boxes or groupings of Boxes into a custom component, you have to tell react-raster, that this component contains Boxes.
 This is done by setting **hasChildBoxes**.

 ```jsx
   const MyChildBoxes = () => (